 Jupiter and Saturn can be found in the high in the evening in the constellation of Capricornus (The Sea-Goat).
 At the beginning of the month, Jupiter will set at 04:00 am (AWST) and Saturn will at 03:08 am (AWST).
 By the end of the month, Jupiter will set at 02:01 am (AWST) and Saturn will at 01:11 am (AWST)

-Uranus will be viewable in the early evening in the Cetus (The Sea Monster) Constellation.
-At the start of October, the planet will rise around 8:19 pm (AWST) and by the end of the month above the horizon before nightfall.
-Neptune will be viewable straight at the beginning of the night in the Constellation Aquarius (The Water Bearer) Constellation.
-At the start of October, the planet will set around 05:09 am (AWST) and by the end of the month it’ll set around 03:09 am (AWST).
+Uranus can be found in the evening in the constellation of Aries (The Ram).
+At the beginning of October, Uranus will rise at 10:59 pm (AWST) and by the end of the month, it’ll rise at 09:02 pm (AWST).
+Neptune will be viewable as well in the evening between the constellation of Aquarius and the constellation of Pisces (The Fish).
+At the start of October, Neptune will set at 05:16 am (AWST) and by the end of the month, it’ll set at 03:20 am (AWST).

 Conjunctions involve object(s) in the Solar System and/or more distant objects, such as a star.
 It’s an apparent phenomenon in which multiple objects which aren’t close together appear close in the sky and it’s caused by the observer’s perspective.
 An occultation is an event that occurs when one object is hidden by another object that passes between it and the observer.

 - 01/10/21 – Conjunction of the Moon, Castor and Pollux (Where to look)

 - 09/10/21 – Alignment of the Moon, Venus and Antares (Where to look)